It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 @awborders

-This is the official account for Athletes Without Borders, a program that combines sports with STEM to help develop a foundation for future learning.
+This official account for Athletes Without Borders is a program that combines sports with STEM to help develop a foundation for future learning.

 @stephigher

-This is the official account for Step Higher Education Tours, an organization that offers HBCU tours as well as provides information about scholarships.
+This is the official account for Step Higher Education Tours, an organization that offers HBCU tours and provides scholarship information.

 @AfterCollege